openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    type inference

 -  If a context is available, then the type is inferred from the context.
-If sucsessfull, then the type of the array literal is the inferred type ``T[]``, ``Array<T>``, or tuple.
+If successful, then the type of the array literal is the inferred type ``T[]``, ``Array<T>``, or tuple.
 -  Otherwise, the type is to be inferred from the types of its elements.